ChadKreutzer/chad_kreutzer/jekyll_blog/_posts/2017-3-31-Introduction-to-Design-Patterns.md

     end
   end
 ```
-Now we still have a Rectangle class, but instead of a Window class inheriting all of Rectangle's methods, the Window class receives a rectangle object and uses it's area method.
+Now we still have a Rectangle class, but instead of a Window class inheriting all of Rectangle's methods, the Window class receives a rectangle object and uses its area method.
 What if you want to make a circular window now?
 Easy: just make a circle class that has an area method and pass it in instead of a rectangle.
 This is adding functionality via composition instead of inheritance.
 I get the impression that this will be a recurring theme throughout the book.

 Delegation makes the classes more reusable and dynamic, but it could get confusing to follow if you start nesting classes like Russian dolls, so unless you are mindful of when and where you are using the pattern, you could make your code less clean and simple.